 - Stay Local, Eat Local, Buy Local, See Local

 - Turn off, remember to turn off the taps when you're not using them and remove your key cards from the electricity activation system when leaving your room.

 We are committed to buying local produce and using Cornish suppliers.
 We have copied a list of our local suppliers below:

-Beverages - St. Austell Brewery, including the Cornish Rattler Cider and Camel Valley Wines.
+- Beverages - St. Austell Brewery, Cornish Tea and Coffee

 Whilst you are here, why not visit a local farm shop for fresh, local produce: